lunit-io/design-system/packages/design-system-icons/README.md

 ### Build & Publish

-Webpack will detect all `src/**/index.tsx` and use them as entry.
+The `yarn build` command generates components and stores them in `generated/**/index.tsx` files.
+These files are then used as entry points by Webpack.

-You should move to `dist` after builds and run `npm publish --access public`.
+You can publish the package with `npm publish --access public`.

 ### Roadmap